 Steeped in history, the hotel was once owned by none other than Sir Winston Churchill.

 You can even see the deeds of his ownership hanging on the wall!

 Try some of the local produce on offer in the restaurant, or a special whiskey experience and settle in for the night.

 Start your day the Irish way with breakfast at the Londonderry Arms.
 To start, you must try the O’Neill’s legendary wheaten bread.
 Baked fresh every morning from 70-year-old recipe, it’s a taste of traditional Irish cuisine.
 Fueled for the day, we will take a leisurely stroll to Carnlough’s Victorian Harbour.
 You may recognise the picturesque setting from Season 6, Episode 7 of HBO’s Game of Thrones®.

-From one scenic location to another, we’ll walk along the signposted trails of Gortin Quarry to the natural beauty that is Cranny Falls.
+From one scenic location to another, we’ll walk along the signposted trails of Gortin Quarry.

 Medieval conflicts of the Glens and Causeway Coast, giving way to an 18th-century elegance that transformed this achingly beautiful site into one of the treasures of Northern Ireland.